Kimskogfelter/Recipe-site/README.md

   - If the user click on a recipe they are taken to the detail page of that recipe
   - It shows the ingredients, instructions, and any comments that made
-  - The user can press the heart icon to save a recipe to their own profile if they are logged in
   - The user can leave a comment if they are logged in
   - If any user have made a comment they are published at the bottom of the webpage, under the recipe